Nulzn/Easy-Manager/README.md

 # Easy-Manager

-A GTK4 based application featuring a taskmanager with a user interface (GUI) implemented with Rust
+A Arch Linux based GTK4 application featuring a taskmanager with a user interface (GUI) implemented with Rust.